daniel-muthukrishna/astrodash/docs/example.rst

 Example
 =======

-Example script classifying some spectra from OzDES Run025/ATEL9570:
+Example script classifying some spectra from the Open Supernova Catalog and some from OzDES ATEL9570:

 This example automatically classifies 4 spectra.
 The last line plots the second spectrum on the GUI.